Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: Introduction

 \subsection{Related Tutorials, Magazines, and Surveys}

-Despite that the THz technology is not as mature as micro/mmWave and FSO, the gap is progressively being closed thanks to the development in recent years.
-Table I summarises the representative and significant tutorials, magazines, and surveys published in the years between 2002 to 2021.
+Despite that the THz technology is not as mature as microwave/mmWave and FSO, the gap is progressively being closed thanks to its rapid development in recent years.
+Table I summarizes the representative works in this field including tutorials, magazines, and surveys published in the last two decades.